Skip to main content

 About

-• The game features beautiful pixel art and a nostalgic soundtrack that captures the essence of the original Power Rangers series.
+• The game features excellent pixel art and a nostalgic soundtrack that pays homage to the original series.

-• The variety of levels, including beat 'em up, rail shooter, and Megazord battles, adds a unique twist to the gameplay.
+• The variety of levels, including Zord and Megazord battles, adds a unique twist to the gameplay.

-• The combat feels sluggish and unresponsive, with all Rangers having identical movesets, leading to a lack of depth in gameplay.
+• The combat feels sluggish and lacks depth, with all characters having similar movesets.

-• The game is short, with many players completing it in under three hours, making the price point feel unjustified.
+• The game is quite short, with many players completing it in under three hours.

 • gameplay